Ben Hellewell: Warrington

 Hellewell moved to Warrington to begin his professional career.
 He won the Rugby League 9s tournament in June 2011 with Warrington.
 In 2012 he was sent on loan from Warrington at the York City Knights in the Championship.
 Hellewell spent part of 2012 on loan at the Barrow Raiders in Championship 1.

 Featherstone

 After failing to make a first team appearance for Warrington, he joined Featherstone Rovers in 2012, ahead of the 2013 RFL Championship season.

 He played for Featherstone Rovers in the Co-operative Championship, and on loan from Featherstone at the Dewsbury Rams in the 2014 Kingstone Press Championship.

 London Broncos

 He joined the London Broncos ahead of the 2015 RFL Championship season.

-In 2019 he spent time on loan from the Broncos at the Sheffield Eagles in the Betfred Championship.
+In 2019 he spent time on loan from the Broncos at the Sheffield Eagles in the Championship.
 During that spell at the Eagles he helped the Eagles to win the inaugural 1895 Cup as they defeated Widnes 36–18 in the final.

 In four years in the capital he played over 100 games, including gaining promotion to the Super League.